Tim Blanchard

-Timothy William John Blanchard (born 30 June 1987) is an Australian racing driver.
+Timothy William John Blanchard (born 30 June 1987) is an Australian racing driver, who has raced in the premier Motorsport series in Australia, the Supercars Championship.
+Blanchard is the co-team principal of his family owned Supercars team, Blanchard Racing Team.

 Blanchard has raced in several other motor racing series, including the British Formula Ford Championship, and was the winner of the 2007 Australian Formula Ford Championship.

 Early career

 Karting

 Blanchard raced in various classes throughout his karting career, resulting in numerous titles.
 His final two years were particularly notable, taking out all before him in a dominant two years for the young Victorian.

-2003 saw Tim take out the Victorian Junior National Heavy Title before winning the Australian Junior National Heavy Title in the National Sprint Kart Championships at Ipswich Kart Raceway, Ipswich, QLD.
+2003 saw Blanchard take out the Victorian Junior National Heavy Title before winning the Australian Junior National Heavy Title in the National Sprint Kart Championships at Ipswich Kart Raceway, Ipswich, QLD.
 This was another successful year for Tim as he looked to move into the senior class after taking both junior titles on offer.

-In the 2004 season, Tim took out the Victorian Senior National Heavy Title before winning the Australian Title at Hume International Raceway in Puckapunyal.
+In the 2004 season, Blanchard took out the Victorian Senior National Heavy Title before winning the Australian Title at Hume International Raceway in Puckapunyal.
 This would prove to be his final year in karts as a foray into Formula Ford awaited.

 Formula Ford

 Australia

 Blanchard progressed into Formula Ford in 2005, participating in both the Australian and Victoria State Championships in his first season.
-Tim finished third in the Victorian Series, however only entering three races in the Australian Championship as he gathered much-needed experience in the open wheeler class.
+He finished third in the Victorian Series, however only entering three races in the Australian Championship as he gathered much-needed experience in the open wheeler class.

-He turned his concentration fully onto the Australian Championship in 2006, and under the guidance of Sonic Motor Racing Services, finished the season with 186 points and five podiums, resulting in a fifth place in the championship.
+Blanchard turned his concentration fully onto the Australian Championship in 2006, and under the guidance of Sonic Motor Racing Services, finished the season with 186 points and five podiums, resulting in a fifth place in the championship.

 2007 saw Blanchard have his biggest success to date when he took out the Australian Formula Ford Championship with seven wins and sixteen podiums from the twenty-four race series.